+It follows that a more comprehensive design description is required in the preliminary stages, facilitated by the Design Building Block approach.
+This emphasis on the Human Factors aspects is consistent with the fact that the largest element of the through life cost of a naval combatant is usually directly attributable to the cost of the personnel required to operate the ship and its systems.
+Design for maintenance is related to efficient personnel movement and the Design Building Block based design description, in conjunction with personnel flow analysis can highlight conflicts early in design.
 The approach proposed of a Design Building Block based synthesis, in conjunction with the simulation of personnel movement, provides the appropriate front end to a comprehensive design approach for such complex systems.
-So from design investigations, emergent guidance on configurations, appropriate to efficient personnel movement, can be provided in a manner that will not conflict with the wider procurement needs, leading to clearer requirements, fostering a better basis for competitive responses from industry.
+So from investigations, emergent guidance on configurations, which is appropriate to efficient personnel movement, can be provided in a manner that will not conflict with the wider procurement needs.
+This will lead to clearer requirements, fostering a better basis for competitive responses from industry.